youngtuotuo/youngtuotuo.github.io/_posts/2024-02-17-learning-from-senpais.md

     > I think people tell themselves all the time they're gonna to do that, and
     > then they just age into their financially stable choice. ...
 Your
     > propensity for taking risks will only be reduced as you age. ...
 When
-    > you'are 43, you'll have way way more reasons to be conservative than when
+    > you're 43, you'll have way way more reasons to be conservative than when
     > you were 23.
 So if you don't learn to take risks now, you will not do it
     > later.